 Paul said that we are dead to that requirement, but now we have a greater requirement placed on us.
 That is, to live by the spirit of the law—the intent of the law—which is designed to produce in us what God has been after since He created the earth.
 That is, the new man after Jesus Christ.
 Keeping the spirit of the law is to produce something in us that God wants.

-Paul, in the past, had been keeping the letter [of the law].
+Paul, in the past, had been keeping the letter of the law.
 Now he discovered the uphill battle that he had to fight, because he had to keep it in the heart; and we are going to see how difficult this is.

 In verse 7, Paul says: "What shall we say then?
 Is the law sin?"
 He says, "Is there something wrong with the law?
 No, nothing is wrong with the law.
 I wouldn't have understood that you shouldn't covet if the law hadn't said 'You shall not covet.'"
 He said, "I denied the law of sin.
 I would never had known what sin was without the law."
-He wouldn't have understood that certain things were wrong unless the law stated that they were.
+He would not have understood that certain things were wrong unless the law stated that they were.
 But now, with the Spirit of God, he now understands that they are not only wrong to do; but it is wrong to harbor the desire to do them in your mind.

 You begin to see where the battle is.
 We know this from Matthew 5 where it says, "In the past I said 'You shall not kill.'
 But now I say 'Don't be angry.'"
 Why?
 Anger leads to killing.

 "You shall not commit adultery."
 But Jesus said, "Now, don't look at a person of the opposite sex with that desire in your mind."
 So you see the struggle with the carnal mind—and we all have part of that carnality left in us.
 This is what we have to fight, and it is not an easy thing.
 In verse 8, Paul personifies sin.
-(It's us.)
+(It is us.)

 Romans 7:8 But sin, taking occasion [opportunity] by the commandment, wrought in me all manner of concupiscence [desire].
 For without the law sin was dead.